The-AIR-Project/the-air-project.github.io/_posts/2020-03-12-sixteenth_update.md

 ---
 layout: default
-title: Mar 12 - Symposium Has Been Cancelled- 3
+title: Mar 12 - Symposium Has Been Cancelled
 ---
-# Mar 12 - Symposium Has Been Cancelled- 3
+# Mar 12 - Symposium Has Been Cancelled

 - 10:21 PM
 - The symposium has just been announced to be cancelled officially.
 This is a very large disappointment to the team and all other teams that were prepared to present at the Mechatronics symposium tomorrow.